furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ### How to create this workspace from scratch
 You can find necessary steps to create this workspace with Polylith plugin [here](how-to.md).

+### Note about deps.edn vs Leiningen

+> This version uses [tools.deps](https://github.com/clojure/tools.deps.alpha).
+There is also an older version of this project that uses [Leiningen](https://leiningen.org/) on the [leiningen branch](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app/tree/leiningen).